 If we combine these drawings (that is, movement possibilities) on top of each other, we have quadrants.

-Hey, this means Flora can go diagonally!
+Guess what–this means Flora can move diagonally!
 Remember her spinal axis, and her options for moving about in the world are just about to explode!

 Let’s resume our journey.